Fees to study at LIS

 As part of our internships programme, we will be brokering opportunities for all our students.
 We will ensure that all internships pay at least the London Living Wage and expect that a typical 5-week internship will be worth approximately £2,000.

 You’ll be charged tuition fees for every academic year you study at LIS.
 This fee covers all elements of your enrolment, tuition, supervision and assessment for the full academic year.
 It does not cover accommodation, living costs, books, learning materials (including a laptop computer) or travel.
-Once we have achieved registration and degree awarding powers, you’ll be able to apply to Student Finance to cover your tuition fees, and to provide a maintenance loan.
+As we have achieved registration and degree awarding powers, you’ll be able to apply to Student Finance to cover your tuition fees, and to provide a maintenance loan.
 For updates on our regulatory status, please see our Regulatory Updates page.

 If you suspend or withdraw during a year of study, then the amount of tuition fees you’ll be liable to pay, and your eligibility for refunds is set out in the Tuition Fee Refund Policy.